chrishough/my-configurations/README.md

 This configuration has been built upon a few assumptions.
 Feel free to tailor it to your needs as required:

 * [Autojump](https://github.com/joelthelion/autojump) for terminal pre-installed.
+* [The Silver Searcher](https://github.com/ggreer/the_silver_searcher) for terminal pre-installed.
+Far faster than ack.
 * [Google Chrome](http://www.google.com/chrome) is your primary development browser.
 * [Sublime Text 3](http://www.sublimetext.com/3) is your text editor for coding pre-installed.
 * [rbenv](https://github.com/sstephenson/rbenv) is how you are running ruby locally, pre-installed.